oauthstuff/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

 Variants:

-  * **Implicit Grant**: In the implicit grant, the attacker receives an access token instead of the code; the rest of the attack works as above.
   * **Mix-Up Without Interception**: A variant of the above attack works even if the first request/response pair cannot be intercepted (for example, because TLS is used to protect these